 Minsheng’s Guo Yuan 12

-The agency published an inspection report on Monday that shows that Minsheng’s 76,000-dwt Guo Yuan 12 (built 2011), whose technical manager is Shanghai Fujian Guohang Ocean Shipmanagement, was detained on 20 September on the Columbia River for a deficiency related to its safety and environmental policy.
+An inspection report published on Monday showed that Minsheng’s 76,000-dwt Guo Yuan 12 (built 2011), whose technical manager is Shanghai Fujian Guohang Ocean Shipmanagement, was detained on 20 September on the Columbia River for a deficiency related to its safety and environmental policy.

 “The company should establish procedures to ensure that the ship is maintained in accordance with the provisions of the relevant rules and regulations established by the company,” the Coast Guard said.